 Trinita dei Monti

 Chiesa della Trinità dei Monti - the church is located in Rome, at the northern tip of the Quirinal Hill, near the Pincio Hill.
 Titular church since April 13, 1587.
-The famous Spanish Steps originate from the church.
+The famous Spanish Steps originate from the church to the Piazza di Spagna.
 The Church of the Holy Trinity is one of the five French-speaking Catholic churches in Rome, along with San Luigi dei Francesi, San Nicola dei Lorenesi, Sant Ivo dei Bretoni, Santi Claudio and Andrea dei Borgognoni.

 Trinita dei Monti, temple view